UT-Austin-FIS/ut_relogin/README.md

 cookie, and redirects the user to their original destination, using the original HTTP verb and POST or GET data.

+For multi-part POST bodies that contain files, not all of the POST data will be forwarded to the application after redirect. `ut_relogin` can help with this situation by intercepting form submissions and firing an AJAX call before allow the submission to continue.
+If the user's session has expired, the re-login flow described below will take place.

 ### AJAX

-If an application attempts to make an AJAX request after the user's session expires, the UTLogin machinery will redirect the request to the login host, which is a cross-domain request that the browser will prohibit.
+If an application attempts to make an AJAX request after the user's session expires, the UTLogin machinery will redirect the request to the login host;
+this is a cross-domain request that the browser will prohibit.

 Similarly, although most users will have already done a normal request to the host to get the JavaScript code that does AJAX requests, it's also possible that the first request to a host **after** login in is an AJAX request.
-For example, the user could have two windows open with resources from two different UTLogin servers.
+For example, the user could have two windows open with pages from two different UTLogin servers.
 Say their session expires and they re-authenticate on host A;
 if they switch to their host B window and take an action on the still-loaded page that triggers an AJAX request, that request will fail, since the redirect